Create a Branded Website: How to Inject Branding into Your Business Website

 Your website should pick up on the themes and emotions that your brand stands for, thereby building a deeper and long-term relationship with your target audience.

-An emotional connection increases the likelihood that your website visitors will become loyal customers.
+An emotional connection increases the likelihood of your website visitors becoming loyal customers.

 How to Create a Consistently Branded Website

-The secret to a successfully branded website is to include not only obvious elements like logo, brand colours and typography but also intangible assets like your brand storytelling or your brand personality.
+The secret to a successfully branded website is to include not only obvious elements like logo, brand colours, and typography but also intangible assets like brand storytelling or personality.

-Let’s take a look at these elements and see how you can integrate each of them into your website.
+Let’s examine these elements and see how you can integrate each one into your website.

 Express Your Brand Personality